Student Chapter and Special Event Funding Structure

 B. Special Event Competitive Award

 This competitive award is meant to support special event programming created by RSA student chapters that would not otherwise be possible without the support of RSA.
-RSA encourages applicants to propose projects or events that cultivate professionalization and cooperation between and among academic departments, RSA student chapters, and/or rhetoric programs at other universities, although such collaboration is not requisite for application.
+RSA encourages applicants to propose projects or events that cultivate professionalization and cooperation between and among academic departments, RSA student chapters, and/or rhetoric programs at other universities, although such collaboration is not requisite for the application.